courselabs/kubernetes/labs/deployments/README.md

 You may want a blue-green deployment instead, where you have both versions running but only one is receiving traffic.

-Write Deployments and Services to create a blue-green update for the whoami app.
+Write your own Deployment and Service YAMLs to create a blue-green update for the whoami app.
 Start by running two replicas for v1 and two for v2, but only the v1 Pods should receive traffic.

 Then make your update to switch traffic to the v2 Pods without any changes to Deployments.